shopsys/shopsys/docs/index.md

 * [Frontend API](./frontend-api)
     * Information about the frontend GraphQL API dedicated for connecting external storefront or mobile app.
 * [Extensibility](./extensibility/index.md)
-    * How to customize the behavior of Shopsys Framework to suit your needs.
+    * How to customize the behavior of Shopsys Platform to suit your needs.
 * [Automated Testing](./automated-testing/index.md)
     * Information about available types of tests and how to run them.
 * [Contributing](./contributing/index.md)
-    * Guidelines and handy information for Shopsys Framework contributors.
+    * Guidelines and handy information for Shopsys Platform contributors.

 ## Frontend
 * [Design implementation and Customization](./frontend/design-implementation-and-customization.md)